gt3/ultra-router/README.md

     - might require more effort to make a change in app's url structure
     - Path keys (non-minified) may contribute to bloated bundles
       - especially true for apps with _multiple_ deeply nested routes, e.g. Amazon
-  - Overcome the idea of changing your routing code again this season.
+  - Overcome the notion of changing your routing code again this season, and actually do it.
 No pun intended.

 ### License